angelinanayak000/FNP-Sales-Analysis-Excel-Dashboard/README.md

 ## Project Objective

 This project analyzes sales data from Ferns and Petals (FNP), a gift company, using Microsoft Excel.
 The analysis explores sales trends, customer behavior, and product performance.
-The goal is to provide actionable recommendations to improve sales and customer satisfaction.
+The dataset includes information on orders, products, customers, and dates.
+Key methodologies include data extraction and cleaning with Excel and Power Query, data analysis using Pivot Tables, Charts, and Power Pivot, and the creation of an interactive dashboard to visualize findings.
+DAX measures were used for calculations.
+The project aims to provide insights into FNP's sales performance and identify areas for improvement.

 ## Project File
 My original Project FIle